 - Name of organization

 - What kind of organization is it?
-(Academic, Departmental, Faculty-Staff, or Student)
+(Academic, Departmental, or Faculty-Staff)

 - Name(s) of the leader who will maintain the Bb organization

 - The ticket will be assigned to the Blackboard Support Team, and a member will let you know when the organization is available for use.